Y-YzZ/learngit/readme.txt

 Git has a mutable index called stage.
 Git tracks changes of files.
 I have an apple.
-My stupid boss still prefers SVN.
+My boss still prefers SVN.
+What's for lunch?